optimove-tech/Optimove-SDK-Unity/unity-sdk/DEVELOPER_README.md

 - If Swift SDK was updated with new files, make sure these files are added to dynamic framework targets.
 - Create `OptimoveSDK.xcframework`, `OptimoveSDKCore.xcframework` and `OptimoveNotificationServiceExtension.xcframework` from Optimive-SDK-iOS project's combined targets.

+Xcframeworks in the current SDK version are built from the base iOS SDK `5.1.1`.

 ## ================= Workflow ==================

 - Make changes in ExampleApp